priolo/jon-template/README.md

 > **P.S.:**
 > Are you like me?
 Is installing a plugin always a doubt?
 What if this library doesn't do what I need?
 What if it becomes obsolete the day after putting it into production?
 What if the author vows to God never to touch a pc again?
 What if I notice that there is an unsolvable BUG in the library?
 And then ... do you want to have full control of the software ??
 > So ... this plugin could be replaced by managing the url with the STORE.
-> But I will not cover the subject here: D
+> But I will not cover the subject here :D

 ---